marcossantiago/kubernetes-workshop/02_kubernetes.md

 ## Pods

- - Groups of containers deployed and scheduled together
+ - A group of one or more running containers
+ - Always co-located, co-scheduled, and run in a shared context
  - Atomic unit (scaling and deployment)
- - Containers in a pod share IP address
+ - Containers in a Pod share an IP address
+ - Containers share resources within the pod
  - Single container pods are common
  - Pods are ephemeral